wandexdev/ProjectsInPython/Day-3/README.md

 * assigned a changing variable to each conditions if executed
 * used f-string to print out final variable together with string
 * used incremental `+=`

+## Task 5
+* more complex multiple if

+## Task 6
+* using Logical operators to combine multiple if statements